 Taking a look now at network technologies with significant infrastructure built within Warsaw, we see that the most prevalent hardwired broadband Internet connection varieties are Cable and Satellite, with 74.24% and near one hundred percent respectively.
 Cable Internet is marketed by former television providers, who use their existing coaxial cable TV networks.
 Cable can often make sense for Warsaw residents due to the strong speeds in an attainable price range.

 Viasat Internet is the most commonly available option in Warsaw. practically one hundred percent of Warsaw census blocks can receive access to them.
 HughesNet is the most common second option in the area, with coverage in practically one hundred percent of local addresses with predominantly Satellite Internet service.
 The fastest plan advertised by HughesNet for Warsaw is 25 megabits per second download.

 While the main providers are Viasat and HughesNet, Cincinnati Bell also serves Warsaw with Fiber and DSL service for 95 percent of residents and a recorded top speed of 1,000 Mbps.
-Fixed wireless providers like White Cloud Communications can deliver as much as 25 Mbps via direct wireless links.
-There are 3 providers in Warsaw with specialized enterprise service like MPLS.
-See the map on this page to see broadband coverage at the census block level.
+Fixed wireless providers like Broadlinc can deliver as much as 25 Mbps via direct wireless links.
+Explore the interactive map on the page below to compare how many options are available at the census block level.